 - Sanitary Facilities.
 The family may determine the adequacy of the cosmetic condition and quality of the sanitary facilities, including the size of the lavatory, tub, or shower; the location of the sanitary facilities within the unit; and the adequacy of the water heater. - Food Preparation and Refuse Disposal.
 The family selects size and type of equipment it finds acceptable.
 When the family is responsible for supplying cooking appliances, the family may choose to use a microwave oven in place of a conventional oven, stove, or range.
 When the owner is responsible for providing cooking appliances, the owner may offer a microwave oven in place of an oven, stove, or range only if other subsidized and unsubsidized units on the premises are furnished with microwave ovens only.
 The adequacy of the amount and type of storage space, the cosmetic conditions of all equipment, and the size and location of the kitchen are all determined by the family. - Space and Security.
 The family may determine the adequacy of room sizes and room locations.
 The family is also responsible for deciding the acceptability of the type of door andwindow locks. - Energy conservation items.
 The family may determine whether the amount of insulation, presence of absence of storm doors and windows and other energy conservation items are acceptable. - Illumination and Electricity.
-The family may determine whether the location and the number of outlets and fixtures (over and above those required to meet HQS standards) are acceptableor if the amount of electrical service is adequate for the use of appliances, computers, or stereo equipment.

-- (6) Structure and Materials.
-Families may determine whether minor defects, such as lack ofpaint, or worn flooring or carpeting will affect the livability of the unit. - (7) Indoor Air.
-Families may determine whether window and door screens, filters, fans, or otherdevices for proper ventilation are adequate to meet the family's needs.
-However, if screens are present, they must be in good condition. - (8) Sanitary Conditions.
-The family determines whether the sanitary conditions in the unit, including minor infestations, are acceptable. - (9) Neighborhood conditions.
+The family may determine whether the location and the number of outlets and fixtures (over and above those required to meet HQS standards) are acceptable or if the amount of electrical service is adequate for the use of appliances, computers, or stereo equipment. - Structure and Materials The dwelling unit must be structurally sound.
+Handrails are required when four or more steps (risers) are present, and protective railings are required when porches, balconies, and stoops are thirty inches or more off the ground.
+The elevator servicing the unit must be working [if there is one].
+Manufactured homes must have proper tiedown devices capable of surviving wind loads common to the area. - Indoor Air.
+Families may determine whether window and door screens, filters, fans, or other devices for proper ventilation are adequate to meet the family's needs.
+However, if screens are present they must be in good condition. - Sanitary Conditions.
+The family determines whether the sanitary conditions in the unit, including minor infestations, are acceptable. - Neighborhood conditions.
 Families may determine whether neighborhood conditions such as the presence of drug activity, commercial enterprises, and convenience to shopping will affect the livability of the unit.